 “How Can We Make His Home Our Home?”

-I answered a similar question earlier this year that may be of some help to you, but my hunch is you’ll read my suggestions — suggestions, I should add, that are based on my own personal experience having gone through the same thing when I moved into Drew’s bachelor pad four years ago — and only get frustrated.
-My suggestions require an extraordinary amount of compromise from both partners — something it seems your boyfriend is unwilling to summon.
+I do have suggestions and ideas – some, I should add, that are based on my own personal experience having gone through the similar thing when I moved into Drew’s bachelor pad many years ago — but they require an extraordinary amount of compromise from both partners, and that’s something it seems your boyfriend is unwilling to summon.
 But some of my suggestions could go a long way in pulling the compromise out of him, especially if he sees that rather than wanting to “control” your home, you’re interested in making the home a reflection of your best selves both as individuals and as a couple.

 I’m also wondering what your contributions to the household are.
 You say your boyfriend bought this home you live in.
 Do you pay him rent/ help with the mortgage?
 If he pays the entire mortgage, do you cover some or all of the household bills?
 If you don’t make any financial contribution, do you do the cooking and cleaning?
 If there isn’t a division of expenses or labor, your boyfriend may (rightfully) feel like this is his home and you’re merely a guest — a permanent guest, sure, but a guest, nonetheless.
 Contributing to the household will give you some ownership you may not already have, which will at least give you some leverage when you argue for design compromise.